 - Outdoor Flash Photography – How to Mix Natural Light & Flash to Create Perfectly Lit Portraits Every Time

 Notice some things about these three examples...

-- They’re unique.
-“Flash Portrait Photography for Beginners” is obvious.
-Everyone and their mom is going to sell a course like that.
+- They're unique.
+"Flash Portrait Photography for Beginners" is obvious.
+Everyone and their mom is going to sell an online course like that.
 The three examples above are SPECIFIC and UNIQUE.

 - They control variables & encourage simplicity.
 Beginners will feel good about mastering "one light."
 But even with one light, there are still 100 different ways you could modify that light, so there's still a lot of complexity.
 That's where the idea for "Art of the Beauty Dish" came in – that course offers instruction on ONE LIGHT and ONE MODIFIER.
 And then the third option isolates the environment to outdoors, which is much different than using flash in studio.
 All three options simplify the topic in one way, shape, or form to make life easier on both you and your students.

 - They still help you teach beginners how to use flash.
 Regardless of which online course you end up creating, you can still teach the fundamentals of flash photography!

 - They create specific results.
 If I enroll in "Art of the Beauty Dish," I know exactly what equipment I'll need and by the end of the course I'll know exactly how to use that equipment.
 Same with the outdoors example – I'll know how to use my equipment in that exact environment.
 Perfect!
 That's what helps people buy.

 - They leave the door open for more online courses.
 "One light" leaves the door open for multiple lights.
 "Art of the Beauty Dish" leaves the door open for other modifiers.
 "Outdoor Flash" leaves the door open for indoor flash.
 Natural follow ups that are much more specific and useful than something like, "Advanced Flash Portrait Photography" that would follow "Beginner" and still be all over the place in terms of what's taught.